Aneta Kučmová

 Aneta Kučmová (née Kladivová; born 22 May 2000) is a Czech tennis player.

-She has been ranked by the Women's Tennis Association (WTA) as high as 473 in singles and 446 in doubles.
+She has been ranked by the Women's Tennis Association (WTA) as high as 296 in singles and 146 in doubles.

 Kučmová won her first $60k title at the 2022 Macha Lake Open, in the doubles draw partnering Karolína Kubáňová.

+Senior career

+She won her first ITF Circuit title at the $15k Brno tournament in doubles event alongside compatriot Aneta Laboutková.
+Six years later, in May 2022, she won her first singles title at a $15k event in Krško.
+There, she also won the doubles title, the second doubles in her career.
+Two weeks later, she won her second singles title at the $15k Banja Luka tournament.
+The following week, she won the doubles title at the Macha Lake Open, her first $60k title, partnered with fellow Czech Karolína Kubáňová.
+The pair got another $60k title in June 2023 at the Říčany Open.